 UNICEF at UT

-The purpose of this organization is to organize students for the survival, protection and development of children worldwide through education, advocacy and fundraising.
+The purpose of this organization is to organize students for the survival, protection, and development of children worldwide through education, advocacy, and fundraising as a UNICEF Campus Initiative group through the U.S. Fund for UNICEF.